Maple Pass Loop

 Highway 20 follows the Skagit River and starts out in flat farmland.

 As I was reading my guidebook, I mentioned one of the towns we were going to pass by in Skagit Valley called Concrete.
-B, a movie fan with exceptional memory, told me that Concrete was the town featured in a 1993 movie This Boy’s Life starring Robert De Niro and a very young, yet to be discovered Leonardo Di Caprio.
+B, a movie fan with exceptional memory, told me that Concrete was the town featured in the 1993 movie This Boy’s Life starring Robert De Niro and a very young, yet to be discovered Leonardo Di Caprio.
 He was telling me about a giant cement silo stamped with the town’s name and prominently featured in the movie when, low and behold, we saw that exact structure right across from the gas station we had just so happened to stop at.
 Thanks, universe!
 Concrete was once home to the largest cement plant in the state, hence its name.

-Continuing East, we left civilization and entered the national park.
+Continuing east, we left civilization and entered the national park.
 We had to take some photos at the sign, of course.

 Continuing on highway 20, we started the slow and steady climb into the North Cascades.
 The visitor center is near the small township of Newhalem.

 We stopped there so I can get my passport stamp and get the latest scoop on trail conditions on the two trails I was considering for a hike that day: Blue Lake and Maple Pass.
-They were technically both outside of the park boundary, East of the park in the Okanogan National Forest.
+They were technically both outside of the park boundary, east of the park in the Okanogan National Forest.
 I picked those because they seemed the most scenic.
-In Addition, Maple Pass provided great views of the Cascades since it got right up to the park boundary at the top.
+In addition, Maple Pass provided great views of the Cascades since it got right up to the park boundary at the top.

 Blue Lake was more moderate of a hike, about 5.5 miles and 1,000 ft of elevation gain, while Maple Pass was a serious hike totaling 7.2 miles and 2,000 ft of elevation gain.
 I was definitely leaning towards Maple Pass but I hadn’t set my heart on it since I wasn’t sure what B would be up for and whether we’d get to the trailhead on time.
 I had been monitoring hiker comments on All Trails‘ website for both trails to get a sense of how much snow was still up there.
 Spring comes very late this far North and this high up, and you’re not guaranteed a snow-free trail until August.
 We brought hiking poles and Yak Trax just to be safe.
 The ranger at the visitor center encouraged us to do Maple Pass and B was gracious enough to agree since he could tell I really wanted to do it.
 And that’s how we found ourselves at the Maple Pass trailhead at 1:30 pm (note that it shares a trailhead with Rainy Lake, and that’s how it’s marked on most maps).
 A change of shoes and a general application of bug spray later and we were on our way.